leqo-c/wator/README.md

 # Wator

+Wator is a biological environment simulator that mimics the lifecycle of living beings — fishes and sharks — inside the homonymous planet "Wator".
+Time passes in discrete jumps called "chronons" and the planet's surface is split in squares.
+Each square can either be filled by water, a fish or a shark.
+During each chronon, fishes swim and move to an adjacent square and sharks do the same while looking for food (i.e. fishes).
+Sharks survive (and reproduce) only if they manage to eat something every fixed amount of chronons, otherwise they die.
+On the other hand, fishes can't starve because it is assumed that they can always find some plancton to eat, but they run the risk of being eaten by sharks.
+Similarly to the sharks, they reproduce every fixed amount of chronons (further details about this project can be found at the [Wa-Tor](https://en.wikipedia.org/wiki/Wa-Tor) Wikipedia page).

 This file contains the instructions for building and executing the program.
 Equivalent instructions in Italian can be found in the [README_wator_italian.txt](README_wator_italian.txt)